 In order to replace your passport you must bring with you:

-Proof of U.S. Citizenship: one valid form of photo identification (a certified, sealed birth certificate, Consular Report of Birth Abroad, Certificate of Naturalization or expired U.S. passport, or driver’s license) should be presented if possible.
+Proof of U.S. Citizenship: one valid form of photo identification (a certified, sealed birth certificate, Consular Report of Birth Abroad, Certificate of Naturalization or expired U.S. passport, or driver’s license) and one photocopy should be presented if possible.

-One passport photograph without glasses (taken within the last six months); photos can be obtained from a photo booth located in the Consular building of the U.S. Embassy in Rome and the U.S. Consulate General in Milan for 5 euros
+One passport photograph without glasses (taken within the last six months); photos can be obtained from a photo booth located in the consular sections in Rome and Naples for 6 euros and in Milan for 5 euros.

 See also: Fees and forms of payment